Winter Maintenance

 Please note: The system only provides information about whether a road is on a gritting route and does not tell you whether the roads will be or have been gritted.

-Grit bins
+Grit Bins

-Grit bins are not provided by West Sussex County Council; to support the local community the town Council provides 68 grit bins in strategic locations around the town which are filled by the County Council annually before the start of winter.
+Grit bins are not provided by West Sussex County Council; to support the local community the Town Council provides 68 grit bins in strategic locations around the town which are filled by the County Council annually before the start of winter.

 Grit bins are provided at various locations throughout the town to allow drivers and pedestrians to treat localised icy conditions.
 The bins contain a salt/sand mix which is solely for use on public roads and pavements and should not be used for private driveways.